John-sCC/jcc_frontend/_posts/2024-03-07-planning_blog.md

 * Subteam 3 (Drew, Raymond, Haoxuan, AJ) is working on deployment
 * Subteam 4 (Toby, Isabelle, Aaron, Kevin) is working on data science related features

+### Overall Project Goals

+In group discussions, we've determined three main goals for our site:
+- Finishing base Canvas features (class creation and management, assignment creation and submission, and styling)
+- Following through on data science/graphing features for stats
+- Adding new group members' project contributions
+    - Video call features between student and teacher in a class period
+    - Job search features may be mixed with user class period subjects or may be a separate feature for students to use (similar to what Naviance offers)

 ## Individual Contributions

 ### Debugging Events